 A good place to begin a review of temperature-related mortality is a cold location like Siberia.
 Hence, we start with the study of Feigin et al. (2000), who examined the relationship between stroke occurrence and weather parameters in the Russian city of Novosibirsk, which has one of the highest incidence rates of stroke in the entire world.
 Analyzing the health records of 2208 patients with a sex and age distribution similar to that of the whole of Russia over the period 1982-93, Feigin et al. found a statistically significant association between stroke occurrence and low ambient temperature.
-For ischemic stroke (IS), which accounted for 87% of all strokes recorded, they report that the risk of IS occurrence on days with low ambient temperature is 32% higher than that on days with high ambient temperature.
+For ischemic stroke (IS), which accounted for 87% of all strokes recorded, they found that the risk of IS occurrence on days with low ambient temperature was 32% higher than it was on days with high ambient temperature.
 Hence, they suggested the implementation of "preventive measures ... such as avoiding low temperature."

 Hong et al. (2003) observed much the same thing in Incheon, Korea, over the period January 1998 to December 2000, reporting that "decreased ambient temperature was associated with risk of acute ischemic stroke," with the strongest effect being seen on the day after exposure to cold weather, further noting that "even a moderate decrease in temperature can increase the risk of ischemic stroke."
-In addition, they note that "risk estimates associated with decreased temperature were greater in winter than in the summer," which suggests, in their words, that "low temperatures as well as temperature changes are associated with the onset of ischemic stroke."
+In addition, they noted that "risk estimates associated with decreased temperature were greater in winter than in the summer," which suggests, in their words, that "low temperatures as well as temperature changes are associated with the onset of ischemic stroke."

 Nafstad et al. (2001) studied another cold place: Oslo, Norway.
 Thanks to Norwegian law, which requires that all deaths be examined by a physician who diagnoses cause and reports it on the death certificate, they were able to examine the effects of temperature on mortality due to all forms of cardiovascular disease for citizens of the country's capital over the period 1990 to 1995.
 Their analysis showed that the average daily number of cardiovascular-related deaths was 15% higher in the winter months (October-March) than in the summer months (April-September), leading them to conclude that "a milder climate would lead to a substantial reduction in average daily number of deaths."